FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Introduction

-To design an optimal fabric for DNNs, it is crucial to first understand the communication needs.
 Communication in DNN training depends inherently on the parallelism strategy being employed.
-Data-Parallel (DP) \cite{PytorchDistributedDP,NVidiaSwitch}, Model-Parallel (MP) \cite{GShard,FlexFlow}, and Pipeline-Parallel (PP) \cite{GPipe,Pipedream}, are the building blocks of any parallelism strategy.
-In DP, the DNN model is replicated across NPUs and each NPU works on different set of training samples (minibatch).
+Data-Parallel (DP)~\cite{PytorchDistributedDP,NVidiaSwitch}, Model-Parallel (MP)~\cite{GShard,FlexFlow}, and Pipeline-Parallel (PP)~\cite{GPipe,Pipedream} are the building blocks of any parallelism strategy.
+In DP, the DNN model is replicated across NPUs and each NPU works on a different set of training samples~(i.e., minibatch).
 In MP, each DNN layer is sharded across NPUs while they work on the same training samples.
-In PP, each NPU hosts a subset of DNN layers, and training samples flow through NPUs in a pipeline manner.
-3D-parallelism~\cite{3DParallelMegatron} utilizes all aforementioned strategies by creating different MP/DP/PP groups between NPUs.
-The optimal balance between DP, MP and PP is heavily dependant on the workload and underlying platform and can \textbf{\textit{significantly vary for different workload/platform configurations}} \cite{FlexFlow}. \autoref{fig:3dparallel_fredoverview} shows an example of a 3D parallelism strategy (\autoref{sec:background} provides more details).
+In PP, each NPU hosts a subset of DNN layers, and training samples flow through the NPUs in a pipeline manner.
+3D parallelism~\cite{3DParallelMegatron} utilizes all the aforementioned strategies by creating different MP/DP/PP groups between NPUs.
+The optimal balance between DP, MP, and PP is heavily dependent on the workload and underlying platform and can \emph{significantly vary for different workload/platform configurations}~\cite{FlexFlow,alibaba_hpn}. \autoref{fig:3dparallel_fredoverview} shows an example of a 3D parallelism strategy.

-From a communication perspective, 3D-parallelism requires executing \textbf{\textit{multiple concurrent communication operations}} between NPUs within the same MP/DP/PP group at different stages of distributing training.
+From a communication perspective, 3D parallelism requires executing \emph{multiple concurrent communication operations} between NPUs within the same MP/DP/PP group at different stages of distributed training.
 Moreover, different parallelism strategies stress the compute and communication differently.
-This is quantified in \autoref{fig:Motiv}.
-As the figure shows, high communication overhead can result in the total training overhead of compute-efficient strategies being greater than the less compute-efficient strategies (e.g., MP(20)-DP(1)-PP(1), vs. MP(5)-DP(4)-PP(1)).
-An inefficient network fabric can force the compiler to discard some parallelization strategies due to their poor communication performance on the fabric, effectively trading compute and memory performance for lower communication overhead.
-Additionally, an inefficient network complicates the device placement and communication primitive algorithms for a given parallelization strategy.
+This is quantified in~\autoref{fig:Motiv}.
+As the figure shows, high communication overhead can result in the total training overhead of compute-efficient strategies being greater than that of less compute-efficient strategies (e.g., MP(20)-DP(1)-PP(1) vs. MP(5)-DP(4)-PP(1)).
+Other than the communication volume which is determined by the workload, the main purpose of such high network overhead in~\autoref{fig:Motiv} is the \emph{inefficient use of network resources} in the baseline topology.
+This is mainly because: (i) for the majority of the comm operations, only half or less than half of the NPU links get activated (discussed in detail in \autoref{subsub:BWUtilizationChallenge}), (ii) network contention between MP/DP/PP parallel groups (discussed in detail in \autoref{subsub:devicePlacementChallenge}).
+The full list of baseline topology challenges is discussed in \autoref{sec:challenges_mesh}.